Using ChatGPT to Edit Your Writing: What It Gets Right and Dangerously Wrong

 Used with awareness of its limitations, ChatGPT can play a useful supporting role in your editing process.
 The key is treating it as a first-pass tool rather than a final one, and never accepting its output without careful review.

 For anything where the stakes are high, including academic submissions, published research, client-facing business documents, or content where your professional voice matters, ChatGPT editing is a starting point at best.
-The depth of review that high-stakes writing requires is not something the tool is designed to provide.
+The depth of review that high-stakes writing requires isn't something the tool is designed to provide.

 What the Pros and Cons Actually Tell You